moluopro/matrices/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;

 Matrices is a matrix library written purely in Dart.
 It is developed to provide support for projects like Astable which requires mathematical computation.
-It is now in the very early age, and its API may change frequently.

 ****